-The Innovation Fund is designed to take into account the lessons learned from its predecessor, the NER300 programme.
+The Innovation Fund is designed to take into account the lessons learnt from its predecessor, the NER300 programme.
 Important improvements in comparison with the NER300 programme are stronger synergies with other EU funding programmes, a simpler selection process, and its opening for projects from energy-intensive industries.

 What is the relevance for Circular Cities?